-The HACB will request third-party documentation to verify that the person permitted to further his or hertheir education by the child care is enrolled and provide information about the timing of classes for which the person is registered.
+The HACB will request third-party documentation to verify that the person permitted to further their education by the child care is enrolled and provide information about the timing of classes for which the person is registered.
 The documentation may be provided by the family.